-As indicated above, Adleman, Cheng, Goel, Huang, Kempe, Moisset de Espanés, and Rothemund [4] consider the optimization problem, given a finite shape S, what is the size of the smallest directed tile system that uniquely self-assembles S?
+As indicated above, Adleman, Cheng, Goel, Huang, Kempe, Moisset de Espanés, and Rothemund [4] consider the optimization problem, given a finite shape S, what is the size of the smallest tile system that uniquely self-assembles S (i. e., smallest directed tile system that strictly self-assembles S)?
 We consider the optimization problem, given a finite shape S, what is the size of the smallest tile system that strictly self-assembles S?
 In other words, our optimization problem considers strictly more tile systems, by allowing those that self-assemble more than one terminal assembly, so long as all of those assemblies have the same shape, whereas in [4] the optimization problem considers only directed tile systems, those that self-assemble a unique terminal assembly.
 Therefore, for any given shape S, the answer to our optimization problem will be less than or equal to the answer to the optimization problem of [4].